MyPureCloud/user-provisioning-scripts-js/docs/module1_authentication.md

 exports.authenticate = authenticate;
 ```

 There are three keys things to takeaway from the code above.
-First, in order to use the Genesys Cloud API (formerly known as PureCloud) we need to import the `purecloud-platform-client-v2' into our.
+First, in order to use the Genesys Cloud API (formerly known as PureCloud) we need to import the `purecloud-platform-client-v2' to make the Genesys Cloud functions available for use.
 This is done via the following code:

 ```javascript
 const platformClient = require('purecloud-platform-client-v2');
 ```

-This is done at the top of every js file that is going to use the API.
 Second, we need to retrieve an instance of the class in the Genesys Cloud Javascript SDK we are going to use.
 The Genesys Cloud API is grouped into classes based on their functionality and mirrors how the Genesys Cloud REST APIs are organized.
-You can see this organization of REST APIs in the Developer Center API documents[2] or via the Developer Tools API explorer [3].
+You can see this organization of REST APIs in the Developer Center API documents [3] or via the Developer Tools API explorer [4].

-So, in the `authenticate()` method we need to retrieve an instance of the `ApiClient`.
+In the `authenticate()` method we need to retrieve an instance of the `ApiClient`.

 ```javascript
 const client = platformClient.ApiClient.instance;
 ```

-Now with the client instance at hand, we can authenticate using `loginClientCredentialsGrant()` method on the client instance, passing the client id and secret.
+Now with the client instance at hand, we can authenticate using the `loginClientCredentialsGrant()` method on the `client` instance.
+We pass in the client id and secret.

 ```javascript
 const authData = await client.loginClientCredentialsGrant(